jax-ml/jax/docs/Custom_Operation_for_GPUs.md

 # RMS Normalization

 For this tutorial, we are going to add the RMS normalization as a custom operation in JAX.
+Although the RMS normalization can be expressed with `jax.numpy` directly, we are using it as an example to show the process of creating a custom operation for GPUs.
 The CUDA code in `rms_norm_kernels.cu` for this operation has been borrowed from <https://github.com/NVIDIA/apex/blob/master/csrc/layer_norm_cuda_kernel.cu> and adapted to eliminate any dependency on PyTorch.
 See [`gpu_ops` code listing](#gpu_ops-code-listing) for complete code listing of C++ and CUDA files.